 React.js with ES6 & Webpack 4 => React-Hot-Loader 4 as Middleware with Express 4

-This should be bundled with webpack because it’s the most popular and kinda easy to handle react in my opinion.
+This should be bundled with webpack because it’s the most popular and kind of easy way to handle React, in my opinion.

 Since I couldn’t find any good documentation on the internet, I decided to put all of this together with the newest versions out there in 2018.

-Many react apps are created with create-react-app nowadays.
-This is really easy to get started, but once you want to configure the build syste just a little bit, it’s time to eject the project.
-At this point it get’s confusing because many beginners cant handle the ejected code.
+Many React apps are created with create-react-app nowadays.
+This is really easy to get started, but once you want to configure the build system just a little bit, it’s time to eject the project.
+At this point, it gets confusing because many beginners can’t handle the ejected code.

 GitHub Repository

-If you don’t wann see my config files or read any explanation, just go ahead and fork / clone my GitHub Repository to start your own react journey.
+If you don’t want to see my config files or read any explanation, just go ahead and fork/clone my GitHub repository to start your own React journey.

 Starting your Server